Keri C. Orange-Jones

 Dr. Keri Orange-Jones is an expert in reading and writing instruction, content area literacy, assessment strategies and anti-bias education.

-Keri currently teaches fifth-grade social studies and science in New Jersey.
-She has been an educator for 24 years, entering the profession as an Alternate Route Teacher.
-She received her Master’s in Education Administration and Supervision from St. Peter’s College.
+Keri is a Middle School Assistant Principal and previously taught fifth-grade social studies and science.
+She has been an educator for over 25 years, entering the profession as an Alternate Route Teacher.
+She received her Masters in Education Administration and Supervision from St. Peter’s College and Doctorate from Rutgers University.

 Dr. Orange-Jones believes in addressing the learning needs of the various pupils in her charge.
 She also advocates for equity and accessibility for all students, regardless of socioeconomic status.
 Additional research interests include teacher education, positive school culture and climate and the importance of representation and diversity in the educational field.